hejtmy/cebex-behavioral-analysis-r-2020-summer/homeworks.md

 All homeworks should be uploaded to the following link.
 Please follow naming structure defined in each task https://e.pcloud.com/#page=puplink&code=d1ZzC5vUJQuNIXzdeEIN57WcjdYEu0y

+## Deadline
+Deadline for homeworks submission is 9.8.2020 11:59 CST

 ## Day 1

 ### Loops and fors